 larger than Earth's but smaller than 10 Earth masses.
 They are smaller than Uranus or Neptune.
-About a dozen of these have been detected so far.
-Some have masses and radii that suggest they are made of rocky materials, like Earth, or of ice/water.
-Some Super Earths number are in or near their
+Several dozen of these have been Super-Earths.
+Some Super-Earths have masses and radii that suggest they are made of rocky materials, like Earth, or of ice/water.
+Some number are in or near their